Holiday Eating Tips By Stacey Nye, PhD, FAED

 Tip # 1 Eat all of your typical meals and snacks the day of the event

 People often make the mistake of skipping meals so that if they end up overeating they won’t feel as guilty.
 This is a big mistake.
-Showing up starving to a huge meal containing many of your favorite foods is a set up for overeating or binge eating.
+Showing up starving to a huge meal containing many of your favorite foods is a setup for overeating or binge eating.
 “But then I won’t have room in my stomach for everything that I want to eat” you might argue.
 The reality is that our stomachs have a limited capacity (approximately 1.5 liters of food) and empty approximately every 1-3 hours (depending on the person and food eaten).
-Eating lunch at 12 will still leave you with a relatively empty stomach for a 4pm dinner, and certainly no less room than you would have had if you had not eaten all day.
-Plus, walking into the room feeling deprived from fasting all day makes you more vulnerable to feeling out of control once dinner is served.
+Eating lunch at 12 will still leave you with a relatively empty stomach for a 4 pm dinner, and certainly no less room than you would have had if you had not eaten all day.
+Plus, walking into the room feeling deprived of fasting all day makes you more vulnerable to feeling out of control once dinner is served.

 Tip #2 Create structure

-✅ Designate a time in your mind to eat your meal so that it has a discreet beginning, middle and end
+✅ Designate a time in your mind to eat your meal so that it has a discreet beginning, middle, and end

 ✅ Avoid walking around and eating directly from serving platters.
 Fill a plate for yourself and use utensils.
 Try to sit at a table designated for eating.
 If you want seconds, fill your plate again.